1997 - Michael Owen scored his first reds hat-trick as we beat Grimsby Town 3-0 at Anfield in a League Cup Fourth Round tie.

 1972 - We also beat United in the top-flight at home with Peter Cormack, Alec Lindsay and John Toshack grabbing our goals as we won 3-2, despite Tommy Smith missing a penalty.
 John Tudor bagged one of his five goals against the reds, with Malcolm MacDonald striking one of his seven past us.

 1997 – Midfielder Ovie Ejaria was born in Southwark in south London.
-He made eight senior appearances, moving on to Reading last August after a successful campaign on loan.
+He made eight senior appearances, moving on to Reading in August 2020 after a successful campaign on loan.

 1968 – Chief Scout Barry Hunter was born in Coleraine, Northern Ireland.
 He played as a defender for Wrexham and Reading, before moving into coaching and then scouting for Blackburn Rovers, Norwich City and most recently Manchester City, joining the reds in June 2012.